george/biolink-site/README.md

 Powerful and scalable biolink REST API for biolink sites in Spring.

-<h3>Features</h3>
+**Requirements**

+- Java 17 and Maven for development
+- Docker for local development with a Postgres image, as well as for deployment
+- PostgreSQL for deployment

+**Features**

-- Well-designed and normalized Postgres data storage focused on maintainability
+- Well-designed Postgres data storage, focused on maintainability and minimum-redundancy
-- Custom authentication system with MFA support and login IP verification
+- Custom authentication system with MFA support through TOTP
+- Secure login IP verification, automatically requiring an MFA code from the email to continue
-- Moderation and administration panel with fully customizable ranks
+- Moderation and administration panel with fully customizable user group system
-- Highly scalable, with a focus on expandability
+- Highly scalable and maintainable, with a focus on expandability
 - Containerized with Docker, including JAR building in image building
 - Easy to add onto, with a clearly defined project structure